Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Method

 \emph{Learnable aggregation weight}~~~ Given the output logits of three experts $(v_1,v_2,v_3) \in \mathbb{R}^{3\times C}$, we aggregate experts with a learnable aggregation weight $w = [w_1,w_2,w_3] \in \mathbb{R}^3$ and obtain the final softmax prediction by $\hat{y} = \sigma(w_1 {\cdot} v_1 + w_2 {\cdot} v_2 + w_3 {\cdot} v_3)$, where $w$ is normalized before aggregation, \ie $w_1+w_2+w_3 {=}1$.

 \emph{Objective function}~~~ Given the view predictions of unlabeled test data, we maximize the prediction stability based on the cosine similarity between the view predictions:

 Here, $\hat{y}^1$ and $\hat{y}^2$ are normalized by the softmax function.
 In test-time training, only the aggregation weight $w$ is updated.
 Since stronger experts have higher prediction similarity for their skilled classes, maximizing the prediction stability $\mathcal{S}$ would learn higher weights for stronger experts regarding the unknown test class distribution.
+Moreover, the self-supervised aggregation strategy can be conducted in an online manner for streaming test data.
+The pseudo-code of SADE is provided in Appendix~\ref{App_B}.